-- Based on our review of readily available photographs from the internet, the eastern twothirds of the subject site was formerly developed as a residential subdivision.
-The only apparent remains of the previous development consist of the remnants two of asphaltic concrete roads which traverse the site from north to south, a concrete slab in the center of the site, and foundations from a former building located along the east property line. - Initial site preparation should include demolition of the remnants of the two asphaltic concrete roads and any other remnants of the previous development including all foundations, floor slabs, utilities, septic systems, and any other subsurface improvements that will not remain in place for use with the new development.
+- Based on our review of readily available photographs from the internet, the subject site was formerly developed as a residential subdivision.
+The only apparent remains of the previous development consist of the remnants of two asphaltic concrete roads. - Initial site preparation should include demolition of the remnants of the two asphaltic concrete roads and any other remnants of the previous development including all foundations, floor slabs, utilities, septic systems, and any other subsurface improvements that will not remain in place for use with the new development.
 Stripping of the existing vegetation including grasses, weeds, and occasional shrubs and trees will also be necessary and should include all vegetation, organic soils, and root masses.
 These materials should be disposed of offsite.
 Concrete and asphalt debris may be crushed to a maximum 2-inch particle size, mixed well with the on-site soils, and incorporated into structural fills if desired.
-Alternatively, it may be feasible to crush these materials into aggregate base. - The majority of the borings encountered disturbed native alluvium at the ground surface, extending to depths of $2\frac{1}{2}$ to $3\frac{1}{2}$ feet.
-Artificial fill soils were encountered at one of the boring locations in the southeast potion of the property, extending to a depth of $4\frac{1}{2}$ feet.
-Both the disturbed alluvium and the artificial fill soils possess variable strengths and densities, and are not considered suitable, in their present state, for the support of the foundations or floor slabs of the new structure. - The disturbed alluvium and the artificial fill materials are underlain by undisturbed alluvial soils.
-The results of laboratory testing indicate that some of these soils within the upper 5 to 6 feet possess a moderate potential for hydrocollapse when inundated with water. - Remedial grading is recommended to be performed within the new building pad area.
+Alternatively, it may be feasible to crush these materials into aggregate base. - Some of the borings encountered disturbed native alluvium at the ground surface, extending to depths of 3 to $3\frac{1}{2}$ feet.
+The disturbed alluvium possesses variable strengths and densities, and is not considered suitable, in its present state, for the support of the foundations or floor slabs of the new structure. - The disturbed alluvium is underlain by undisturbed alluvial soils.
+The results of laboratory testing indicate that some of the undisturbed soils within the upper 5 to 6 feet possess a moderate potential for hydrocollapse when inundated with water. - Remedial grading is recommended to be performed within the new building pad area.
 The existing soils within the building pad area are recommended to be overexcavated to a depth of 3 feet below existing grade.
-In addition, all existing artificial fill materials should be removed from the new building pad area.
+In addition, all disturbed soils should be removed from the new building pad area.
 In order to provide a relatively uniform subgrade condition, the excavations are also recommended to extend to a depth of at least 3 feet below proposed pad grade.
 The soils within the proposed foundation influence zones should be overexcavated to a depth of at least 3 feet below proposed foundation bearing grade. - After overexcavation has been completed, the resulting subgrade soils should be evaluated by the geotechnical engineer to identify any additional soils that should be overexcavated.
 The resulting subgrade should then be scarified to a depth of 12 inches.
 The overexcavation subgrade should be thoroughly moisture conditioned to a moisture content of 2 to 4 percent above optimum and compacted to 90 percent relative compaction.
-The previously excavated soils may then be replaced as compacted structural fill.

-The new parking area subgrade soils are recommended to be scarified to a depth of 12± inches, thoroughly moisture conditioned and recompacted to at least 90 percent of the ASTM D-1557 maximum dry density.
+The previously excavated soils may then be replaced as compacted structural fill. - The new parking area subgrade soils are recommended to be scarified to a depth of 12± inches, thoroughly moisture conditioned and recompacted to at least 90 percent of the ASTM D-1557 maximum dry density.